juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 Select in which locale you would like to preview **Refer a Friend** banner.

 #### Upload background image
 Recommended size is 900 x 300 pixels.
 We recommend that don't place any text directly into your background image but let **SampleNinja** to overlay the text on your background image.
-This is a requirement if you **Sub Panel** is multilingual.
+This is a requirement if your **Sub Panel** is multilingual so we can dynamically swap the contents based on user's language.

+> When you mouse over the image the upload icon appears at the bottom left corner.

+> You can adjust the margin and force the text elements to appear in certain area horizontally.
+This depends on your background image is designed.

+> **IMPORTANT** We recommend using least amount of spacing and keeping your messaging short.
+All the text must fit on mobile phone screen!

 #### Editing texts
 Simply click on the text to edit.
 The text box support **Markdown**.
 Use the slider below image to adjust position of the text box.
+Similarly click on the button to customize the text for the current locale.

 #### Referee Reward
 Number of reward points paid to the referee when all the configurable settings below are met.
 Leave zero for no compensation.